microsoft/BotFramework-WebChat/README.md

 ```

 > `userID`, `username`, `locale`, `botAvatarInitials`, and `userAvatarInitials` are all optional parameters to pass into the `renderWebChat` method.
 To learn more about Web Chat props, look at the [Web Chat API Reference](#web-chat-api-reference) section of this `README`.

+> Assigning `userID` as a static value is not recommended since this will cause all users to share state.
+Please see the [`API userID entry`](https://github.com/microsoft/BotFramework-WebChat/blob/master/docs/API.md#userID) for more information.

 More information on localization can be found in the [Localization](#localization) section of this `README`.